xJREB/microservices-runtime-analysis/README.md

 To add another metric to the framework, follow these steps:

-- Create a new Java class in `src/main/java/metrics/`
+- Create a new Java class in the `metrics` package.
 - The class has to implement the `MetricInterface` interface:

 ```java